ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 1 - Outlining setup and arranging storage.md

     > [!IMPORTANT]
     > **Remember what the `%FREE` percentage in the `lvcreate` command means**\
-    > The `%FREE` number indicates the percentage the `lvcreate` command will take when creating the light volume from what is currently free (unassigned) in the volume group.
+    > The `%FREE` number indicates the percentage the `lvcreate` command takes from what is currently free (unassigned) in the volume group to create the light volume.
     >
     > In the shell snippet above:
     >